Elkfox/shopify-theme-framework/docs/_documentation/helper-classes.md

   </div>
 </div>

-You can also define different positioning for different screen sizes.
+You can also define different alignment for different screen sizes.
 {% highlight html %}
 <div class="container">
   <div class="row">